PitPik/circularjs/documentation/API.md

 #### styles

 This array holds a bunch of strings that define some CSS.
-It's an array so you can concatinate string for better formatting or just add some general imported styles to it.
+It's an array so you can concatenate string for better formatting or just add some general imported styles to it.
 You don't get the convenience like in Angular where all styles only work on that specific component but you can always use like in SASS the selector-wrapper named after your component: `my-app { ... }`

 #### subscribe$